taylorjohn/state_machine_ai/README.md

 # state_machine_ai
+this is based on concepted learned from the book

+Beginning Python Games Development with pygame second edition

 08/09/2015 day 1 concept and blocked out files

+08/09/2015 day 1 can create multiple resources to collect and create multiple seperate storage locations.
+The brain can choose which action to take and then finish the process. ex kill then take dead body to graveyard, find coins and bring them to bank, get grain and bring it to a stroage silo.

+08/09/2015 day 1 gathering and storage works

 Create a state machine to control the citzens of town based on random combination of citzen types.